What is a puppy farm and how do I spot one?

-It’s a common misconception that Lucy’s Law, which came into force in England in April 2020, signalled the end of puppy farming.
+It’s a common misconception that Lucy’s Law signalled the end of puppy farming.
 In fact, Lucy’s Law banned the third party sale of puppies.
 This means that puppies can now only be sold directly by the breeder, rather than via a third party such as a pet shop or puppy trader.
 Read more about Lucy’s Law.

 What’s the problem with puppy farms?

 Unfortunately, unlicensed puppy farmers continue to operate.
 With no checks regarding the health, welfare and care of their puppies they breed, dogs are often kept in appalling conditions.

 Licensed commercial dog breeding establishments have to meet certain conditions regarding the welfare and care of the dogs and puppies and are inspected by the local authority.
 However, just because the breeding establishment is licensed doesn’t mean that the dogs are well cared for or the puppies have been bred well.
 A BBC investigation exposed examples of dogs kept in appalling conditions at licensed breeding establishments in Wales.

 The good news is that since the introduction of Lucy’s Law, it’s much easier to spot a puppy farm.
 The change in law means that you can only buy a puppy directly from a breeder.
 This means you should be able to see where a puppy has been bred.

 It’s best to do your homework before you visit a breeder.
 Phone first and ask some questions about how the puppies have been bred and raised.
 Read more about the questions to ask a breeder.

 When you visit a breeder, always see a puppy with its mother in the place where it was born and raised.
 Make sure this is a family home rather than a barn or outbuilding.
 Read more about how to choose a puppy from a litter.

 Is puppy farming the same as puppy trafficking?